Idearia/wp-tests/README.md

-Defines the simple class `WordPressTestCase` to run PHPUnit tests in a WordPress installation, with support for logging and multisite.
+Defines the class `WordPressTestCase` to run PHPUnit tests in a WordPress installation, with support for logging and multisite.

 # Usage